monicahq/monica/readme.md

   * a paid plan (called **Chandler**):
     * Advanced features
-    * People who contribute to the GitHub repository (with a pull request that gets merged) will also have access to the Paid version for free.
+    * People who contribute to the GitHub repository (with a pull request that adds value, that gets merged (not a typo fix, for instance) will also have access to the Paid version for free.
 * You can also **run it yourself**.
 This is the **Ross** version.
 This is sometimes also called on-premise.
 Download the code, run it on Heroku, with Docker.
 The choice is yours.